errbotio/errbot/README.rst

 To help you, we have a documented template available here: `config-template.py <https://raw.githubusercontent.com/errbotio/errbot/master/errbot/config-template.py>`_.

-Note: even if you changed the BACKEND from the configuration, you can still use `errbot -T` and `errbot -G` to test out your instance locally (in text and graphic mode respectively).
+Note: even if you changed the BACKEND from the configuration, you can still use `errbot -T` to test out your instance locally in text mode.

 Starting Errbot as a daemon
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~